gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 To support custom attestation formats, this document proposes adding a plugin model for attestation.
 The Open Enclave SDK will define a set of common APIs that each plugin must implement.
-Each plugin will define a random UUID to distinguish it from other plugins.
+Each plugin will define an UUID to distinguish it from other plugins.

 Futhermore, there will be additional attestation "plugin aware" APIs that are analogous to `oe_get_report` and `oe_verify_report`, along with functions for